JhonatanHern/PseudoRandomDistributor/README.md

 - `marketMaker`: The address of the market maker.
 - `investmentToken`: The ERC20 token used for the investment.
 - `investmentRound`: The current investment round.
+- `roundReplacementCounter`: It increases every time `resetInvestmentRound` is called.
+This allows to validate claimed blocks after rounds resets.

 ### Events

 - `Withdrawal`: Emitted when a withdrawal is made.
 It includes the block counter and the amount withdrawn.
+- `RoundReset`: Emitted when the investment round is reset.
+It includes the new round counter and the parameters of the new round.

 ### Functions